Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 When we design database artifacts, at times we have many simialr objects and their datatypes.
 </br> Instead of hardcoding the type as primitive type, it is recommended to create custom types.
 </br> Using custom data type increase reusability and reduce maintenance.
+</br> when we create a seperate CDS file for reuse purpose and consume it, it is called aspect.
 </p>

 </br>